larsvoigt/mod-idm-connect/README.md

 The module manages walk-in contracts.
 It is tailored to the specific requirements at Leipzig University Library.
 You may not find this module useful in different environments.

+## Configuration

+For the module to be able to connect to the external IDM system you need to provide `IDM_URL` and `IDM_TOKEN` environment variables.